Creating custom metafield definitions

 - Optional: In the Validation section, configure the Additional rules to limit the range of accepted values.

-- Optional: If you want to change the content type or validation rules for your custom definition, click Change, and then select another content type from the dropdown menu.
+- Optional: To change the content type or validation rules for your custom definition, click Change, and then select another content type from the list.

 - Click Save.